QueraTeam/django-nextjs/README.md

 - **In Development Environment:**

-  - If you're using django channels, add `NextJSProxyHttpConsumer` and `NextJSProxyWebsocketConsumer` to `asgi.py`:
+  - If you're using django channels (after Nextjs v12 you need this to be able to use hot-reload), add `NextJSProxyHttpConsumer` and `NextJSProxyWebsocketConsumer` to `asgi.py`:

     ```python
     import os